 - Get ready for them to start mentioning and tweeting about the interesting stuff you are doing!

-Finally, to close out the article, I’d like to leave you with three sources for research-driven reports that give insight to general and specific trends with technology, social media trends, and industry predictions.
+Finally, to close out the article, I’d like to leave you with three sources for research-driven reports that give insight into general and specific trends in technology, social media trends, and industry predictions.